heinrichschiller/Slim-Skeleton/README.md

 [![Latest Unstable Version](https://poser.pugx.org/heinrichschiller/slim-skeleton/v/unstable)](//packagist.org/packages/heinrichschiller/slim-skeleton)
 [![License](https://poser.pugx.org/heinrichschiller/slim-skeleton/license)](//packagist.org/packages/heinrichschiller/slim-skeleton)

-My own (non official) simple slim skeleton app, for websites, apis and webapps.
+My own simple slim skeleton app, for websites, apis and webapps.
 It is not better than the official Slim-Skeleton, it is more a composer package and has my own configuration for my work with Slim.
 If you don't know what to take, take the original :)

 See below: